IRShadow08/IRShadow08/README.md

 ```bash
 git-add
 ```
-5. Allows the user to to mark a known point and is often used to mark release points or significant commits in a repository
+5. This enables the user to to mark a known point and is often used to mark release points or significant commits in a repository
 ```bash
 git-tag
 ```